leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 4.3 Train a policy (agent)

-4.4 Recoring a policies (agents)
+4.4 Recording a policie (agents)

-4.5 Furter readings
+4.5 Further readings

 For more information about the Gymnasium interface, please study the official documentation!
 + https://gymnasium.farama.org/main/introduction/record_agent/